-Warrant modification expense of approximately \$69,000 during the six months ended June 30, 2016, is related to the modification of the warrants (the "CAP Warrants") previously issued to registered representatives of our subsidiary DPEC Capital, Inc. ("CAP") who acted as the Company's placement agent.
+Warrant modification expense of approximately of \$69,000 during the nine months ended September 30, 2016 is related to the modification of the warrants (the "CAP Warrants") previously issued to registered representatives of our subsidiary DPEC Capital, Inc. ("CAP") who acted as the Company's placement agent.
 On June 1, 2016, the Company modified CAP Warrants granted between December 2015 and May 2016, such that the exercise price was adjusted from \$2.50 per share to \$2.00 per share, and the aggregate number of shares available to be purchased in connection with the warrants was increased from 198,807 to 245,883 shares.